jamesleesaunders/d3-x3d/README.md

 * Victor Glindås - Various contributions to JSDoc and ES6 standardisation.
 * Jefferson Hudson - For contributions to axis labels and transitions.
 * Andreas Plesch - For contributing the Area Chart and Components (and generally being an x3dom hero!).
-* You may also be interested in the sister project [d3-ez](https://github.com/jamesleesaunders/d3-ez) Reusable 2D Charts Library.